-Wales’ capital has a rich and interesting past which can be explored by paying a visit to the top historic Cardiff landmarks not far from Exchange Hotel in the heart of the city.
+Wales’ capital has a rich and interesting past which can be explored by paying a visit to the top historic Cardiff landmarks – most of which are not far from the Exchange Hotel!

-Being one of Cardiff’s oldest buildings, booking a stay at Exchange Hotel is like paying a visit to this interesting past.
+Being one of Cardiff’s oldest buildings, the Exchange Hotel allows visitors to pay a visit to Cardiff’s rich and interesting past.
 Our stunning grounds are set in what used to be the hub of Cardiff’s coal trade in the 19th century.

 We’d like to explore one of Cardiff’s most prominent historic gems and help our guests do so by providing a detailed guide to Cardiff Castle, it’s history and what the building is used for today.